stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-Note that multiple ranges can be specified:

-1. This enabled the application to update some or all of the push constants at different shader stages.

-2. And also allows the hardware to perform optimisations.
+Note that multiple ranges can be specified which allows the application to update some or all of the push constants at different shader stages and also enables the hardware to perform optimisations.

 In the `build` method we also determine the overall size of the push constants and associated shaders stages (which are added to the pipeline layout constructor):